JoeHowarth/Population-Simulation/Architecture.md

     change too rapidly at the start)

 ## Server
-Written in Rust, massively parallel, enables client and server to be on different machines (maybe ?)
+Written in Rust, massively parallel, enables client and server to be on different machines.
+Later multiplayer support should be easily extended by 'simply' supporting multiple clients.

 #### Simulation
-The 'dynamics' transforming State A + Actions --> State B
+The 'dynamics' transforming State A + Actions --> State B. Consumes the initial state produced by **World Building**.
 * Needs a semi-realistic state to start from
 * Use specs ECS library to handle parallelism and as 'in-memory database'